HEnquist/camilladsp/README.md

 ### Jack
 Jack is most commonly used with Linux, but can also be used with both Windows and MacOS.

+The Jack support of CamillaDSP should be considered experimental for the time being.

 The jack server must be running.

 Set `device` to "default" for both capture and playback.
 The sample format is fixed at 32-bit float (FLOAT32LE).